 Does NewSmile ever offer discounts?

-Yes; as we’re writing this, NewSmile is currently running a sale for $400 off their aligners.
-They frequently run sales on their impression kits, too.
-Those are seasonal sales, though, so you might need to be patient for another deal to come around.
+We have found that NewSmile frequently runs sales on their impression kits and aligner packages.
+These sales are usually seasonal, though, so you might need to be patient for another deal to come around.
 There’s only one year-long discount: $200 off aligners for members of the military.

 What if I’m not happy with the outcome?